openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 >
 >
-As some of you know, we have our own paste service â€“ susepaste.org.
+As some of you know, we have our own paste service – susepaste.org.
 Miska is responsible for that service and some time ago we had a little conversation, that for me and the other artists is more useful to pasting pictures.
 But not only for us, some times is a screenshot helpful for others too.
 So Miska take care of my feature wish and implemented pasting of pictures.
 He wrote already a [blogpost](http://michal.hrusecky.net/index.php/blog/show/Pasting-images.html) for it.
-You can use the picture pasting if you select â€œImage Fileâ€ at susepast or go directly to http://img.susepaste.org.
+You can use the picture pasting if you select “Image File” at susepast or go directly to http://img.susepaste.org.
 So nothing new until yet, why then a blogpost again.
 Its simple today, I tried to use the service and failed.
 I simple did a screenshot and tried to paste it, and the service told me, its only allowed to past images not bigger then 300k.
 A simple